 Beauty: In skilled hands, platinum and its close sister palladium make exquisite photographs.
 The image you see is made from tiny particles of pure platinum and/or palladium embedded within the paper fibres.
-I use handmade, lightly textured paper which complements platinum’s graceful silver-grey tones, and brings out the almost three dimensional look that is the trademark of a platinum print.
+I use the finest artist's paper that complement platinum’s graceful silver-grey tones, and bring out the almost three dimensional look that is the trademark of a platinum print.

 Rarity: Today there are only a handful of dedicated platinum printers in the world.
 I am one of them.
 And I am one of the even smaller number of people who continue to use platinum rather than its cheaper and easier sister, palladium.
 The difficulty of the process plus the high cost of materials mean it is highly unlikely that there will ever be large numbers of platinum prints on the market.
 And because platinum prints are made entirely by hand, each one is unique.

 1842: Sir John Herschel discovers iron-based printing (the Cyanotype, or Blue Print, process).